TeamREPENTOGON/REPENTOGON/documentation/docs/EntityNPC.md

 ___
 ### GetControllerId () {: aria-label='Functions' }
 #### int GetControllerId ( ) {: .copyable aria-label='Functions' }
 Returns the ControllerId for the NPC, which indicates which player is controlling it.
-Will return -1 when its not being controlled by any player.
+Will return `-1` when not being controlled by any player.

 ___
 ### GetDirtColor () {: aria-label='Functions' }